The Evolution of Grocery Retail Architecture and Customer Experience Since 1960

 Then there was the supercenter, averaging 150,000 square feet with 40% of its space dedicated to grocery items — a format that would serve as a vehicle for growth in the retail grocery industry.

 At SGA, keeping up with emerging customer shopping habits and technological advancements helps our clients grow.
-Essential components of retail design, such as clear signage, fixture layouts, quality lighting and materials are increasingly important.
-We bring value to not only to this aspect of retail design and architectural planning, but also in planning considerations for grocery pick-up, self-checkout, and facilitating co-partnerships with third party retail businesses to complete customer orders.
-Clients across the country rely on this understanding and experience in grocery retail design and architecture to bring value to their projects from start to finish.
+Essential components of retail design, such as clear signage, fixture layouts, quality lighting, and materials are extremely important.
+We bring value not only to these aspects of retail design and architectural planning, but also in planning considerations for micro-fulfillment, grocery pick-up, self-checkout, and facilitating co-partnerships with third party retail businesses to complete customer orders.
+Clients across the country rely on our understanding and experience in grocery retail design and architecture to bring value to their projects from start to finish.

 References: